 120°F at 100% RH => 0.065 lb/CF

 Although the fan efficiency will be slightly different between a positive vs negative application, this is very low relative to the effect of pressure.

 Overall, systems with negative aeration tend to require 20-30% more energy to move the equivalent volume of air as a positive system.

 Since the composting microbes will require varying rates of air over the process retention time, we recommend matching the fan output to this biological demand.
 This can be done through cycling the air on a duty cycle (either with a damper, or on/off control of a fan), or by modulating airflow (either using a modulating damper or fan VFD).

 Maintaining consistent process conditions (and oxygen levels) helps the biological process.
 In general, continuous duty aeration or very short duty cycles, on the order of minutes rather than hours, help to maintain favorable conditions.

 Fan efficiencies tend to decrease as they approach zero flow.
 While modern VFD’s help minimize these system efficiency losses fan performance tends to drop off rapidly below 20% speed.
 This can tend to favor duty cycles for applications that would result lower fan speed.

-Overall, fans play a critical role in forced aeration composting.
-Perhaps unsurprisingly, selecting a fan configuration depends upon a projects specific goals.
+Fans play a critical role in forced aeration composting.
+They deliver the oxygen and cooling for the biological process, impact the system design and capital cost, and have an impact on the operating expenses.
+Because of this, we believe it is important to engineer a compost fan solution based around best-value.
+This should include analyzing or testing feedstock aeration requirements followed by a review of potential system designs.
 At ECS, we find that most applications achieve best efficiencies and project economics by using distributed fans and automated controls.
-However, there are some large scale systems with very short retention times where the dedicated fan approach offers greater overall value.
+However, there are some large-scale systems with very short retention times where the decentralized fan approach offers greater overall value

 We’d love to hear from you and discuss what fan configuration is right for your project!